hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 #### Using a container with `overflow: auto`

-In most of the cases, wrapping the table with a container that has `overflow: auto` does the trick.
+In most cases, wrapping the table with a container that has `overflow: auto` does the trick.

-The table layout is `auto` (default) which means the browser will try to optimize the columns width to fit their different content.
-In some cases this will mean the content may wrap (see the `Phone` column as an example) in which case you may want to apply a `width` to suggest to the browser to apply a specific width to a column (see the `Biography` column).
+The table layout is `auto` (default) which means the browser will try to optimize the width of the columns to fit their different content.
+In some cases, this will mean the content may wrap (see the `Phone` column as an example) in which case you may want to apply a `width` to suggest to the browser to apply a specific width to a column (see the `Biography` column).

 ```handlebars